rajdeepslather/yelp-sent-analysis-py/README.md

 # yelp-sent-analysis-py
-Using Yelp reviews and Yelp users metadata to predict the star rating a user would give to a business
+The task for this project consists of using Yelp reviews and information about Yelp users to predict the star rating a user would give to a business.
+Yelp is a website that allows users to post text reviews about various businesses they visit and also leave star ratings that reflect their experiences.
+Using machine learning to predict user ratings can prove helpful for the businesses in assessing their services and better understanding their customers.
+It can help them fix the things their customers are displeased with or capitalize on the things that their customers are satisfied with.
+In this project we perform sentiment analysis on the text reviews left by the users to obtain a sentiment feature for the text, and use that in addition to other review metadata and information about the user to predict the star rating associated with each review.
+We use the spark-nlp library for sentiment analysis and the multilayer perceptron from pyspark’s machine learning library to obtain the star rating prediction.

+Full Report can be found at [Predicting_User_Ratings_on_Yelp.pdf](https://github.com/rajdeepslather/yelp-sent-analysis-py/blob/main/Predicting_User_Ratings_on_Yelp.pdf)